BookStackApp/website/content/blog/beta-release-v0-31-0.md

 ### Audit Log Updates

-With v0.30 introducing the audit log, time has been spent this release cycle on expanding the tracked activities to include many more events such as logins, user-management actions and settings update actions.
+With the last feature release introducing the audit log, time has been spent this release cycle on expanding the tracked activities to include many more events such as logins, user-management actions and settings update actions.

 ![New Audit Log Activities](/images/2021/01/audit_log_updates.png)